 This course provides principles and practices of case conceptualization, assessment of mental disorders, and empirically-based treatment planning in mental health counseling.
 The etiology of mental and emotional disorders is addressed, along with theories and interventions essential to implementing treatment plans.
 During this course, students will have opportunities to apply knowledge and skills in intake assessment, mental status evaluation, developing bio-psychosocial histories, writing treatment plans, and identifying measurable outcomes.
-Prerequisites for School (Licensure Track): COUN 5113, 5123, 5133, 5163, 5213 and 5283.
-Prerequisites for CMHC: COUN 5103, 5113, 5133, 5163, 5203, 5213 and 5283.
 This course cannot be taken as a directed study, credit for prior learning portfolio, or as a web-based class.
+Term Offered: Fall